Cry Me a River (Arthur Hamilton song): Origins and early recordings

 Arthur Hamilton later said of the song: "I had never heard the phrase.
 I just liked the combination of words...
 Instead of 'Eat your heart out' or 'I'll get even with you,' it sounded like a good, smart retort to somebody who had hurt your feelings or broken your heart."
 He was initially concerned that listeners would hear a reference to the Crimea, rather than "..cry me a...", but said that "..sitting down and playing the melody and coming up with lyrics made it a nonissue."

 A bluesy jazz ballad, "Cry Me a River" was originally written for Ella Fitzgerald to sing in the 1920s-set film Pete Kelly's Blues (released 1955).
 According to Hamilton, he and Julie London had been high school classmates, and she contacted him on behalf of her husband, Jack Webb, who was the film's director and was looking for new songs for its soundtrack.

 After the song was dropped from the film, Fitzgerald first released her version on Clap Hands, Here Comes Charlie! in 1961.
 The song was also offered to Peggy King, but Columbia Records A&R chief Mitch Miller objected to the word "plebeian" in the lyric.

 The song's first release was by actress and singer Julie London on Liberty Records in 1955, backed by Barney Kessel on guitar and Ray Leatherwood on double bass.
 London had been urged to record the song by Bobby Troup, whom she would later marry after her divorce from Webb.
 A performance of the song by London in the 1956 film The Girl Can't Help It, helped to make it a bestseller (reaching no. 9 on US and no. 22 on the UK Singles Chart).
 It became a gold record, and in 2016, it was inducted by the Library of Congress in the National Recording Registry.

 Joe Cocker version

-English singer Joe Cocker's recorded his version as a part of his 1970 live album Mad Dogs & Englishmen.
+British singer Joe Cocker recorded his version as a part of his 1970 live album Mad Dogs & Englishmen.
 Backed with "Give Peace a Chance," it was released as a single in September 1970, peaking at No. 11 on the Billboard Hot 100.
 Billboard described it as "powerful updating in the unique Cocker style loaded with sales and chart potency.
 It's a funky mover from start to finish … a discotheque winner."
 Cashbox denoted the single as a "Pick of the Week" and wrote "The words are the same as when Julie London hit with 'Cry Me a River,' but there the similarity ends.
 Sparkling piano, organ and brass work and Joe Cocker's unique rearrangement of the vocal end make the oldie a totally new experience."
 Record World praised the single as "venerable."